 Turns out, the countryside (is that word applicable in the desert?) surrounding Scottsdale is one of the most ideal places in the country to take a hot air balloon ride—perfect weather conditions and all.
 So naturally, everyone’s doing it.

 My Scottsdale hot air ballooning experience

-My hot air balloon adventure with Hot Air Expeditions began at 6:00 am when I was picked up at the Hotel Valley Ho and driven to a yet to be disclosed location.
+My hot air balloon adventure with Hot Air Expeditions began at 6:00 am.
+They picked me up at the Hotel Valley Ho and we drove to a yet to be disclosed location.

 Fast forward a few hours and I’m officially addicted to hot air ballooning!
-It was the most serene and unique experience I’ve had in a long time and I can’t wait to do it again.
+It was the most serene and unique experience I’ve had in a long time.
+I can’t wait to do it again.

 For more on my hot air ballooning adventures, I’ve written two posts about it: this one on what you need to know for a hot air balloon ride, and this one on what to pack for a winter hot air balloon ride.
 Also, watch this video:

 Lunch at Diego Pops